Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Coverage interference requirement when the sensing radius and the interference distance

 We are now ready to give the proof of Theorem \ref{thm:covere}.

-\begin{proof}{(Theorem \ref{thm:covere})} Let $\rho=\frac{1+\gamma}{n}$ and $s=\frac{1-\delta}{n},$ provided that $\gamma, \delta>0$ are arbitrary small constants independent on the number of sensors $n.$ Notice that Algorithm (\ref{alg_left}) is in two phases.
-During the first phase (see steps ($1-10$)) we reallocate the sensors so that the distance between consecutive sensors is greater than or equal to $s$ and less than or equal to $\rho.$ In the second phase (see steps ($11-16$) we reallocate the sensors to achieve the additional property the first leftmost sensor is in the distance less than or equal to $\frac{\rho}{2}$ from the origin. is greater than or equal to $s$ and less than or equal to $\rho.$
+\begin{theorem} Let $a> 0$ be a constant.
+Fix $\gamma>0$, $1>\delta>0$ independent on the number of sensors $n.$ Assume that $n$ mobile sensors are thrown uniformly and independently at random on the unit interval $[0,1].$ Then Algorithm \ref{alg_left} for $\rho=\frac{1+\gamma}{n}$ and $s=\frac{1-\delta}{n}$ reallocates the random sensors within the unit interval so that: \begin{itemize} \item[(i)] The distance between consecutive sensors is greater than or equal to $s$ and less than or equal to $\rho.$ \item[(ii)] The leftmost sensor is at a distance less than or equal to $\frac{\rho}{2}$ from the origin. \item[(iii)] The expected $a$-total displacement is $O\left(n^{1-a}\right).$ \end{itemize} \end{theorem} Notice that Theorem \ref{thm:covere} is valid regardless of the \textit{sensing radius}, it depends only on the fact that the relocated sensors are not too far. \begin{proof} Let $\rho=\frac{1+\gamma}{n}$ and $s=\frac{1-\delta}{n},$ provided that $\gamma>0$, $1>\delta>0$ are arbitrary small constants independent on the number of sensors $n.$ Notice that Algorithm (\ref{alg_left}) is in two phases.
+During the first phase (see steps ($(1)$-$(10)$)) we reallocate the sensors so that the distance between consecutive sensors is greater than or equal to $s$ and less than or equal to $\rho.$ In the second phase (see steps ($(11)$-$(16)$)) we reallocate the sensors to achieve the additional property the first leftmost sensor is in the distance less than or equal to $\frac{\rho}{2}$ from the origin.

 Hence the properties (i) and (ii) hold and thus Algorithm 1 is \textbf{correct.}